 WARNING 😉 What I am about to share is “sticky” – once you are aware of this, hard to ignore!
 If you don’t want to know or learn about common “daily germ sharing” or cross-contamination…stop reading now!

 Okay, for those of you who are brave – and curious about how the hand towel did it, let’s start with a bit of history.
 I was a pre-med college student that transitioned to a spa salon owner.
 (Yes – lots more story there…for another time!)
-I quickly realized that a salon environment is very much like a medical office.
+The salon environment is very much like a medical office.
 People, surfaces, implements and linens being used from person to person – that needed to be clean – Not necessarily sterilized but clean.
 My salon clientele was very fond of how clean and safe things were in our environment.
 My reputation and business grew from this one simple strategy – keep people aware of our sanitation procedures (clean and safe) when they received professional spa and salon services.

 During this time, I became a consultant that partnered with salons to educate their staff to provide sanitary professional services….and it was helping these other salons get clean that I learned many powerful stories that left a memorable impression – which encouraged the salon staff to be meticulous in their sanitation and disinfection.
 No one wanted one of these stories to be about them or their salon!